twosigma/beakerx/README.md

 Developers, see the page for your platform for how to build from source: [Ubuntu](https://github.com/twosigma/beaker-notebook/wiki/Ubuntu-build-and-run), [Mac](https://github.com/twosigma/beaker-notebook/wiki/Mac-build-and-run), [Windows](https://github.com/twosigma/beaker-notebook/wiki/Windows-build-and-run)

-Run `test/runner` to run the end-to-end tests.
+Run `cd test; ./runner` to run the end-to-end tests.

 ##Language support